devicons/devicon/branding_guidelines.md

 ## 📝 License

-All of our branding assets are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.\
+All of our branding assets are licensed under the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/) license.\
 Please follow their guidelines as well.
 Not following them might result in legal problems.

 ## 📧 Contact